CEMETERY VISITS & TOURS

 We are located about 2.5 hours from Portland and about 4 hours from Seattle.
 It takes just under 30 minutes to reach us from Goldendale, WA, the nearest town.
 Internet will not work on your phone once you are out here, and cell phone coverage can be spotty.
 It will feel like you are in the boondocks – because you are!

-The road out to the White Eagle grounds is impassable during snow and heavy rain.
+The road out to the White Eagle grounds can be impassable during snow and heavy rain.
 Vehicles with good clearance can drive it the rest of the time.
-Come prepared: wear sturdy shoes that can handle seasonal conditions, a hat, and a water bottle.
+Come prepared: wear sturdy shoes that can handle seasonal conditions, a hat, and bring a water bottle.

 From Seattle or Spokane: Take I-90 to Ellensburg, then take the HWY 97 exit South toward Yakima.
 The hwy will merge with 12 and 82 in Yakima.
-Turn Right to stay on Highway 97 South at Toppenish and head over Satus Pass to Goldendale.
+Turn Right to stay on Highway 97 South at Toppenish and head south over Satus Pass to Goldendale.
+Please do not be tempted by the GPS shortcut north of Goldendale - come all the way into town.

 From Portland: Take I-84 East past The Dalles to Biggs Junction and take Highway 97 North over the Columbia River at Biggs Junction.
 Follow 97 N for about 10 miles toward Goldendale.

 Go one block, then take the first left after the drive through coffee station onto Bickleton Hwy.

 Continue east for 10 miles (watch for milepost 10) and turn left onto Old Mountain Road.